 Need to reconnect with nature?
-The gigantic 700,000-acre Big Cypress National Preserve is the perfect place to immerse yourself in nature.
-Whether you enjoy hiking, camping, kayaking, or offroad vehicle excursions, you’ll find all of this—and more—within an hour of Naples.
+The gigantic 700,000-acre Big Cypress National Preserve is the perfect place to immerse yourself in the great outdoors.
+Whether you enjoy hiking, camping, kayaking, or off-road vehicle excursions, you’ll find all of this—and more—within an hour of Naples.

 Whether you’re exploring Big Cypress National Preserve on foot, on water, or by vehicle, you’re certain to feast your eyes on a variety of animal species.
 Nature lovers can spot over 200 species of birds throughout the year.
 Visitors can also witness river otters, bobcats, coyotes, black bears, and cougars in their natural habitat.
 And let’s not forget the many snake species and, of course, alligators and crocodiles!

 Anglers don’t need a special permit to fish within Big Cypress National Preserve.
-All you need is a Florida state fishing license to fish in all the rivers, canals, ponds, and lakes in the preserve.
+All you need is a Florida state fishing license to fish in all the preserve’s rivers, canals, ponds, and lakes.